 A trial looking at different treatments for people with oropharyngeal cancer (CompARE)

-This trial is looking at what treatment works best for people who have intermediate or high risk oropharyngeal cancer.
-It is supported by Cancer Research UK.
+This trial is for people who have intermediate or high risk oropharyngeal cancer.
+Cancer Research UK supports this trial.

 More about this trial

 Doctors divide oropharyngeal cancer into 3 main types.
 These are low, intermediate, and high risk.
 Doctors think about half of these cancers have the Human Papilloma Virus (HPV) in them.

 Intermediate risk oropharyngeal cancer can be caused by HPV being present and by smoking.
 Higher risk oropharyngeal cancers are those caused by high levels of tobacco smoking or alcohol intake, and are not due to HPV being present.
 Higher risk oropharyngeal cancers don’t respond as well to standard treatment as low risk oropharyngeal cancer.

 Doctors usually treat oropharyngeal cancer with a combination of the chemotherapy drug cisplatin and radiotherapy.
 This is called chemoradiotherapy.
 In this trial doctors want to compare this treatment with 4 other treatments to see which is best for people with intermediate and high risk oropharyngeal cancer.
 They also want to find out how the treatment might affect your day to day life.

 You may be able to join this trial if all of the following apply.
 You:

 - have been diagnosed with an oropharyngeal squamous cell cancer in the base of your tongue and tonsil and your doctors have recommended chemoradiotherapy